 Rosemary, a 1991 graduate, is the department head.
 Before becoming a jeweler, Rosemary worked as a welder.
 After graduating from NBSS she worked in the retail jewelry trade as a bench jeweler and in the wholesale trade as a gem stone sales representative.
 She continues her work as a bench jeweler, doing custom fabrication, stone setting, and repair work.

 Ann Cahoon became a principal goldsmith and designer with Flying Marquis Studio in Leominster, MA working on one-of-a-kind and limited production jewelry.
 She graduated from the NBSS program in 2002 and was a finalist in the gold and platinum category of the 2010 Saul Bell Awards.
 In addition to design and fabrication, Ann writes and lectures for the Manufacturing Jewelers and Suppliers of America (MJSA).
 She is the technical co-editor of the MJSA book Secret Shop Weapons and is featured in a forthcoming instructional DVD produced by Lapidary Journal.

 Read all NBSS faculty profiles here.

-Graduates of the Jewelry Making and Repair program often begin work as bench jewelers in trade and retail shops performing repair, custom design and fabrication, stone setting and reproduction of classic jewelry.
+Graduates of the Jewelry Making & Repair program often begin work as bench jewelers in trade and retail shops performing repair, custom design and fabrication, stone setting and reproduction of classic jewelry.
 Many alumni become self-employed jewelers.
 Read more about jewelry making and repair careers here.

 Click here for the school's gainful employment report.